 A note about grammar instruction: while we do understand the controversy and confusion surrounding grammar instruction, the standards do not specify specific strategies for best practice grammar instruction.
-The Model Curriculum contains many best practice strategies and is located on our website.
+The Model Curriculum contains many best practice strategies and is located here.
 Our English Language Arts Instructional Strategies webpage also contains helpful strategies and guidance.